US plans to indict Cuba’s Raul Castro, says Department of Justice official

 The US Attorney’s Office for the Southern District of Florida has been overseeing an effort to examine potential criminal charges against senior Cuban government officials.

-Officials from both countries acknowledged earlier this year that they were in talks, but the negotiations appeared to founder amid the ongoing US fuel blockade.
+Officials from both countries acknowledged earlier in 2026 that they were in talks, but the negotiations appeared to founder amid the ongoing US fuel blockade.

-Negotiations appeared to have stalled in recent weeks, though on May 14 the Cuban government confirmed it had met CIA chief John Ratcliffe.
+However, on May 14, the Cuban government confirmed it had met with CIA chief John Ratcliffe.